 Implicit in all of this is that the cost of not washing, and of poor hygiene and sanitation in general, is high — in health and money.

 4.5 billion people live without a household toilet that safely disposes of their waste.
 The Sustainable Development Goals, launched in 2015, include a target to ensure everyone has access to a safely-managed household toilet by 2030.
 This makes sanitation central to eradicating extreme poverty.

-The infamous 1854 Broad Street cholera epidemic in London that killed over 600 people showed that contaminated water in the absence of careful sewage management carries a heavy cost.
+The infamous 1854 Broad Street cholera epidemic in London killed over 600 people.
+It showed how poor sewage management carries a heavy cost.

 Covid-19 has demonstrated the benefits of, for example, simple hand-washing with soap.
 It also shows the sometimes lethal costs of inadequate hygiene.
 And it is not just the people failing to take these measures who suffer.

 For the last couple of months (ish) I have been trying to reduce the amount of laundry I produce, for a number of reasons:

 To reduce the need to dry my laundry, which is harder in winter (generally on a rack, inside).

 To reduce microfibre generation, eg from my synthetic fleeces.